moshekaplan/pdf_analysis_tools/README.md

 PDF-Tools
 =========

-Scripts for working with PDF
+Scripts for working with PDF files